MfN-Berlin/RDF-to-SemanticWiki/README.md

 ./configure
 make install
 ```
 This will install RDF-to-MediaWiki along with a basic semantic MediaWiki for testing.

+Do `docker ps` to get an overview of running containers.
+You should see 4 containers:
+* `ontology-import` contains the Python interpreter and libraries necessary for working with ontologies.
+* `basic-wiki` provides the web server and PHP libraries for the wiki.
+* `basic-db` provides the database engine.
+The data for your wiki installation is mounted on your file system in `mount/db`.
+* `basic-data` contains installation data and is only used during installation.

 Try out the wiki by opening `http://localhost` in a browser.

 ## Testing
 Make sure the wiki is running, then do: